IBM/unitxt/docs/docs/llm_as_judge.rst

 .. note::

    Pay attention!
    We are using the mistralai/Mistral-7B-Instruct-v0.2 model from Huggingface.
-This model requires you to agree to the Terms of Use it on the model page and set the HUGGINGFACE_TOKEN environment argument.
+Using this model requires you to agree to the Terms of Use on the model page and set the HUGGINGFACE_TOKEN environment argument.
 Other platforms might have different requirements.
 For example if you are using an LLM as judge based on the OpenAI platform, you will need to set your OpenAI api key.

-The following code performs the required evaluation:
+The following code performs the desired evaluation:

 .. code-block:: python
     from datasets import load_dataset